 The Forensic Autopsy Technician Internship is a one semester unpaid internship open to volunteers and students.
 Interns are required to work at least two 8-hour days per week (7 a.m. to 3:30 p.m.).
 Minimum qualifications include a GPA of 3.0 or higher, at least a junior class standing, and the pursuit of a career in medicine or forensic sciences.
 Applicants must be at least 18 years of age and able to pass a background check.
-Once applications are received and reviewed, all qualified applicants will be scheduled for a required shadow day (dates stated above).
-Interns can extend their internship up to a year.
+Once applications are received and reviewed, all qualified applicants will be scheduled for a required shadow day (see dates below).
+At the end of the semester, interns may have the ability to extend their internship on a semester basis up to a year.

 Interns are involved in all aspects of morgue operations.
 Under the guidance of forensic autopsy technicians and the medical examiners interns will:

 This internship can be extremely physical and require individuals to stand for long periods of time.
-Interested applicants should email a cover letter, resume, and unofficial transcripts to Ryan.White@DenverGov.org and note if you are receiving credit from your school or just volunteering.
+Interested applicants should email a cover letter, resume, and transcripts (unofficial accepted) to Gary.Broyles@denvergov.org.
+Within your email, please state if you are applying as a volunteer or as a student for credit.